-The project consists of two main components: the Phase I Basin Enhancements and the Phase II Intake Improvements, and Phase III Landscaping and Fencing Improvements.
+The project consists of three phases: Phase I Basin Enhancements, Phase II Intake Improvements, and Phase III Landscaping and Fencing Improvements.

-Phase I of the project consists of the basin enhancements.
-The 20 existing spreading basins will be combined and deepened to 10 larger spreading basins.
-The storage capacity of the spreading grounds will increase from 100 acre-feet to 927 acre-feet.
-Larger overflow structures and pipes will be constructed throughout the spreading grounds to convey the increased flow rates.
-New low flow treatment basins will be constructed.
-Sediment transport during construction will be accomplished using a conveyor belt which will reduce construction traffic and emissions.
+Phase I of the project consisted of the basin enhancements.
+The previous 20 spreading basins were combined and deepened to form 10 larger spreading basins.
+The storage capacity of the spreading grounds increased from 100 acre-feet to 927 acre-feet.
+Larger overflow structures and pipes were constructed throughout the spreading grounds to convey the increased flow rates.
+New low flow treatment basins were constructed.
+Sediment transport during construction was accomplished using a conveyor belt which reduced construction traffic and emissions.